dlh01/fieldmanager-beta-customize/readme.txt

 == Fieldmanager-specific quirks ==

-* RichTextAreas: These are supported via the `Fieldmanager_Beta_Customize_RichTextArea` class included with this plugin.
-Use a `Fieldmanager_Beta_Customize_RichTextArea` in place of `Fieldmanager_RichTextArea` when you want to use TinyMCE in the Customizer.
 * Scripts: Some Fieldmanager JavaScript files require changes for the Customize context.
 This plugin includes the updated versions of those files and filters Fieldmanager to return them.